Homework I

 Deadlines

-Every week passed the deadline removes 1p from the maximum possible score.
-The late cost is capped at 5p, meaning if you submit 7 weeks late, you can still get up to 10p.
+Each day passed the homework deadline will deduct 1 point from the final homework score.
+The late penalty is capped at 50 points, meaning if you submit 60 days late, you will still lose 50 points..

 If we have questions about the submitted homework or are not sure about the original author of this work, we will grade this with 0p.
 In this case, the work must be defended.